prasannpatil1999/Restaurant-Order-Data-Analysis/README.md

 - 📝 Problem Statement (Word File) - Outlines the business questions and objectives.

  ### How to Use
-1. Review the Problem Statement PDF to understand the key objectives.
+1. Review the Problem Statement Word file  to understand the key objectives.
 2. Use the Readme file to get answers

 ### Insights & Findings